att-circ-contrl/LoopUtil/README.md

 The following directories contain documentation:

+* `manual` -- Output directory for project documentation.
+Documentation PDFs are here.
-* `manual` -- LaTeX build directory for project documentation.
+* `manual-src` -- LaTeX build directory for project documentation.
-Use `make -C manual` to build it.
+Use `make -C manual-src` to build it.

 ## Applications